-However, there is actually no consensus in rabbinic Judaism as to which chronology to adopt.
-Many Artscroll books and other right wing works follow the Seder Olam chronology.
-However, other Orthodox works use the conventional system, such as: The Soncino edition of the Bible, the J. H. Hertz Pentateuch, the Da’at Mikra edition of the Bible (published by Mossad ha Rav Kook in Jerusalem), and Adin Steinsaltz’s edition of the Talmud.
+Many Orthodox works use the conventional chronology such as the Soncino edition of the Bible, the J. H. Hertz Pentateuch, the Da’at Mikra edition of the Bible (Mossad ha Rav Kook in Jerusalem), and Adin Steinsaltz’s edition of the Talmud.

 How did this discrepancy come about?
 Mitchell First writes:

-Comparison of the Seder Olam (Rabbinic) chronology with the conventional (archaeological and historical) chronology.
+Here is a comparison of the Seder Olam (rabbinic) chronology with the conventional (archaeological and historical) chronology.